TyKo0707/TyKo0707/README.md

 ## Hi everyone, my name is Tymur.
 I'm a sophomore at Charles University in Prague.

-### 🔭 I’m currently working on [Evaluation and comparison of spell checkers](https://gitlab.mff.cuni.cz/kotkovt/hunspelljetbrains)
+### 🔭 I am currently not working on any projects except for study purposes.

 ### 🌱 I’m currently learning Tensorflow/Keras